Geography of Elections

 This activity is designed for a geography, social studies, civics or citizenship class.

 In this activity, students reflect on the different communities they belong to and then consider the idea of their electoral community.
 They examine their own federal electoral district and compare it to at least one other, using maps and fact sheets.
-They consolidate their learning by considering questions like which member of Parliament would have an easier job representing their electoral community.
+They consolidate their learning by considering questions like which electoral community is easier to represent in Parliament.

 Each federal electoral district has its own election.
 The community of voters chooses one candidate to represent the whole district in Parliament.